 1. London Grind

-London Grind serves some of the best specialty coffee in London, I always end up having two of their flat whites because they’re small, perfectly creamy, and uber-strong.
-But that’s not all, they’re also known for serving some of the best avocado toast in London.
-Topped with chili, but I like to add a side of feta to mine, and sometimes thick-cut bacon too.
-The full grind breakfast, almond milk porridge, and overnight oats are also solid picks, and there’s the option to go bottomless with margarita, lillet spritz, or prosecco on weekends.
+London Grind serves some of the best speciality coffee in London.
+I always end up having two of their flat whites because they’re small, perfectly creamy, and uber-strong.
+But that’s not all, they’re also known for serving some of the best avocado toast in London, topped with chilli.
+I like to add a side of feta to mine, and sometimes the thick-cut bacon, too.
+The full grind breakfast, almond milk porridge, and overnight oats are also solid picks, and there’s the option to go bottomless with margarita, Lillet spritz, or prosecco on weekends.

 Address: 2 London Bridge, London, SE1 9RA